-E. Keep getting your medical services and drugs through our plan until your membership ends
+E. Keep getting your medical items, services and drugs through our plan until your membership ends

-If you leave MeridianComplete (Medicare-Medicaid Plan), it may take time before your membership ends and your new Medicare and Michigan Medicaid coverage begins.
+If you leave MeridianComplete, it may take time before your membership ends and your new Medicare and Michigan Medicaid coverage begins.
 During this time, you keep getting your prescription drugs and health care through our plan.

-Use our network providers to receive medical care.
+- Use our network providers to receive medical care. - Use our network pharmacies including through our mail-order pharmacy services to get your prescriptions filled.

-- Use our network pharmacies including through our mail-order pharmacy services to get your prescriptions filled. - If you are hospitalized on the day that your membership in MeridianComplete (Medicare-Medicaid Plan) ends, our plan will cover your hospital stay until you are discharged.
+• If you are hospitalized on the day that your membership in MeridianComplete ends, our plan will cover your hospital stay until you are discharged.
 This will happen even if your new health coverage begins before you are discharged.